• Skip to primary navigation

 • Mix dry ingredients (flour, baking powder, ground cinnamon, allspice, and salt) thoroughly, to ensure even distribution.

-• Mix wet ingredients (applesauce, milk, pure vanilla extract, brown sugar, and oil) together.
+• Mix wet ingredients (applesauce, milk, pure vanilla extract, organic light brown sugar, and oil) together.
 Add the dry ingredients to the wet and thoroughly combine.
 Stir in apple bits.

 • Pour the batter into both mugs, filling about halfway to ¾ of the way full depending upon the size of your mugs.